NitinRamchand/Starbuck-Data-Science-Capstone-Project/README.md

 ## Data sets

+The data is contained in three files:

+portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.) profile.json - demographic data for each customer transcript.json - records for transactions, offers received, offers viewed, and offers completed Here is the schema and explanation of each variable in the files:

+portfolio.json

+id (string) - offer id
+offer_type (string) - type of offer ie BOGO, discount, informational difficulty (int) - minimum required spend to complete an offer reward (int) - reward given for completing an offer duration (int) - time for offer to be open, in days channels (list of strings) profile.json

+age (int) - age of the customer became_member_on (int) - date when customer created an app account gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F) id (str) - customer id income (float) - customer's income transcript.json

+event (str) - record description (ie transaction, offer received, offer viewed, etc.) person (str) - customer id time (int) - time in hours since start of test.
+The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Project Motivation

 1) What are the main features that helps us identify whether an offer will be completed or not
+2) Define a predictive model that will define when a customer will complete an offer with the data given, which is customer data, sociodemographic data and transaction data.

+## Results

+For question 1)
+The main two features are the ones that are engineered in the project, which are the total amount spent by a customer before a transaction and the customer loyalty in days
+For question 2)
+A Random Forest Classifier is the algorithm that has the highest f1_score of 0.848 in the training dataset and a f1 score of 0.849 for the validation data set which is 30% of the data.